PedroConsoni/Game-Little-Snake/README.md

 You can play the game in two ways:

 ### 1. Online

 Simply open the game in your browser via this link:
 👉 [Play Game Little Snake](https://game-little-snake.vercel.app/)

 ### 2. Locally

-1. Open the `index.html` file in your browser.
+Open the `index.html` file in your browser.

+## Controls

-2. Use the arrow keys to move the snake.
+- Use the arrow keys to move the snake.
-3. Eat the food to grow and avoid hitting the walls or yourself.
+- Eat the food to grow and avoid hitting the walls or yourself.

 ## Objective